Kalamassery

+Kalamassery ([kɐɭɐmɐʃːeːɾi]) is a major industrial region in the city of Kochi in the state of Kerala, India.
+It is located around 9 km northeast of the city centre.

+Kalamassery is a major hub for industrial and IT activities in Kochi.
+In local administration it is a municipality.
+The Kalamassery Industrial Estate set up by the Government of Kerala is home to many major companies.
+Kalamassery is also home to educational institutions such as the National University of Advanced Legal Studies, Ernakulam Medical College, and the Cochin University of Science and Technology.
+The area's location along the NH 66 and proximity to the IT centres in Kakkanad has enabled it to see a large spurt in economic development since the 1980s.

 Demographics

 As of 2001 India census, Kalamassery had a population of 63,176.
 Sex ratio is 956 females per 1000 males.
 Kalamassery has an average literacy rate of 84%, which is significantly higher than the national average of 59.5%.
 Male literacy is 87%, and female literacy is 82%.
 In Kalamassery, 10% of the population is under 6 years of age.
 Hinduism is the most professed religion at 41%, followed by Islam (34%).